2.20 CONTRACT ADMINISTRATION

 3. Is work performed within the proper classification?

 5. Does the employee have complaints as to hours, wages, and fringe benefits?

 The findings of the wage rate interview are to be documented on the EEO Project Site Inspection/Wage Rate Interview form (Form No. 650170).
 Names of employees interviewed, and date of the certified payroll transcript used are to be recorded on the interview form.
 If no discrepancies are identified during the interview, this should be so noted.
 In some instances, employees may not be knowledgeable of the pre-determined hourly wage rates and fringe benefits to which they are entitled.
 Furthermore, they may not be aware of the hourly wage rates and fringe benefits they have been paid or what work classification they have been assigned.
 In these cases, the interviewer should document on Form 650170 that the findings of the interview were inconclusive because the employee was unable to respond to the questions.
 Interview forms are to be retained in the project files.
 A copy of Form No. 650170 is included in Appendix 2-10.

 Any violations discovered, or complaints received, shall be investigated promptly.
 If a contractor is found to be in violation of the contract's labor standard provisions, a complete report shall be written giving details of violation(s) and results of the investigation.

 The report shall also include an amount of money, if any, found to be due to employees and the number of employees who shall receive these payments.
-A copy of this report shall be sent to the Office of Construction and Materials.
+A copy of this report shall be sent to the Construction and Materials Bureau.

 D. Office Procedure